Follow

 As John Gottman describes in his book, when one or both people in a relationship can make reparative attempts and the other person responds positively to it, it can break the tension and there is often hope that the relationship can be salvaged.

-According to Dr. Gottman, frequent displays of contempt is a destructive dynamic in a relationship.
+According to Dr. Gottman, when a couple has a pattern of showing contempt for each other, this is a destructive dynamic in a relationship.
 But if there are reparative gestures that break the tension, this usually indicates that contempt hasn't completely destroyed the relationship.
 This has also been my experience with couples in couples counseling.

 As it turned out, Nina and John were able to work through their problems in couples counseling because they still cared about each other and there was still something there to be salvaged.